-The block course Introduction to data analysis (SBL.00501) given during the first week of the Fall semester teaches basic knowledge in data management and analysis using the Excel software.
+The block course Introduction to data analysis (SBL.00501)

+aims at teaching basic knowledge in data management and analysis using the Excel and R software.
 It is intended for all students starting their MSc in Biology and includes a short general introduction on administrative aspects.
+Specifically, the course introduces concepts such as dot-plot, box-plot, bar-graph, histogram, mean, standard deviation, population and samples, standard error, 95% C.I., logarithmic scale, pseudo-replication, and a short introduction to statistical testing (p-value, t-test, ANOVA, and linear regression).

-During the Master thesis (SBL.05000) the student familiarizes herself/himself with modern techniques and executes a research project under the guidance of a group leader within a research group of the unit Plant-Microbe Interactions or, upon approval by the study advisor within another research group.
+During the Master thesis (SBL.05000) the student familiarizes herself/himself with modern techniques and executes a research project under the guidance of a group leader of the Departement of Biology.
 This work requires designing and carrying a research strategy, keeping a clear lab journal and data analysis.
 The results will be written in the form of a scientific article.
+A 30-40-minute final presentation in English is mandatory.
+For the options "Biochemistry" and "Animal molecular life sciences", the Master thesis work can be accomplished in the Medicine section, upon approval by the Biology and BMS study advisors, and the hosting research group.
+The topic must include molecular techniques.